JuliaLinearAlgebra/AlgebraicMultigrid.jl/README.md

 Smoothers:
 * Gauss Seidel (Symmetric, Forward, Backward)
 * Damped Jacobi
+* SOR and SSOR

 Cycling:
 * V, W and F cycles

 In the future, this package will support:
 1. Other splitting methods (like CLJP)
-2. SOR smoother
-3. AMLI cycles
+2. AMLI cycles
+3. Root-Node AMG
+4. Shared-memory parallelization of relevant internal functions

 #### Acknowledgements
 This package has been heavily inspired by the [`PyAMG`](http://github.com/pyamg/pyamg) project.